anuket-project/anuket-specifications/doc/common/glossary.md

 - **External Network:** External networks provide network connectivity for a cloud infrastructure tenant to resources outside of the tenant space.

+- **[Fluentd](https://www.fluentd.org/):** An open source data collector for unified logging layer, which allows data collection and consumption for better use and understanding of data. **Fluentd** is a CNCF graduated project.

+- **Kibana:** An open source data visualisation system.

 - **Multi-tenancy:** feature where physical, virtual or service resources are allocated in such a way that multiple tenants and their computations and data are isolated from and inaccessible by each other ([ETSI](https://www.etsi.org/deliver/etsi_gs/NFV/001_099/003/01.04.01_60/gs_nfv003v010401p.pdf)).

 - **Quota:** An imposed upper limit on specific types of resources, usually used to prevent excessive resource consumption by a given consumer (tenant, VM, container).

 - **Resource pool:** A logical grouping of cloud infrastructure hardware and software resources.
 A resource pool can be based on a certain resource type (for example, compute, storage, network) or a combination of resource types.
 An **Cloud Infrastructure** resource can be part of none, one or more resource pools.

+- **Prometheus:** An open-source monitoring and alerting system.

 - **Service Assurance (SA):** collects alarm and monitoring data.
 Applications within SA or interfacing with SA can then use this data for fault correlation, root cause analysis, service impact analysis, SLA management, security, monitoring and analytic, etc.